Skip to main content

 Balanced Whole Foods Stable Insulin, Modulated Cortisol Maintained Muscle Mass, Lower Body Fat Improved Insulin Sensitivity, Metabolic Flexibility

-This shift in has profound metabolic consequences.
+This shift in body composition has profound metabolic consequences.
 Muscle is a primary site for glucose disposal, so a loss of muscle mass further worsens insulin resistance.
 The decline in muscle also leads to a lower resting metabolic rate, making weight management progressively more difficult.

 This explains why individuals may find themselves gaining weight over time even without a significant change in their caloric intake.
 The underlying hormonal machinery has shifted from a state of building and repair to one of breakdown and storage.